Nomagno/Halfive/docs/specs/HWNET_SPEC.md

 Where (trackname) is an eight character alphanumerical string that represents the track being used.
 Where (gamemode) is an eight character alphanumerical string that represents the gamemode being used.
 To indicate a normal race mode, it should be "_DEFAULT"

-Where (pos1) and (pos2) are a 2D representation of that player's vehicle position, and t1-3 are the flags described below.
+Where (pos1) and (pos2) are a the x and y of the player's position (unsigned, 16-bit, origin (0,0)), and t1-3 are the flags described below.

 Note these flags are abstract and meant to give the client context, as opposed to any kind of computationally-specific indications.
 If the flag 'r' is received as the client packet mode, race type 1, race type 2, and race type 3 flags shall be supplied.
 If the flag 'l' is received, the leaderboard information should be supplied at (t1) flag, and the other two types should not be included.